IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 FlashCopy mapping (`fcmap`) and Snapshot function cannot be used together on the same volume.
 However, they can be used on different volumes within the same storage system. {: restriction}

+Check your IBM Storage Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs) if your product supports the Snapshot function prior to enabling with the `virt_snap_func` parameter.{: important}

 ## Volume clone limitations

 The following limitations apply when using volume clones with the IBM block storage CSI driver: